 A Wilderness Advanced First Aid course is 40 hours long (5 days) and most often includes a night scenario.
 In order to receive a WAFA certification you need to pass both written and a practical test.
 A WAFA course can be taught in both Swedish or English.

-Wilderness First Responder (WFR) courses are designed specifically to provide Outdoor Guides with the tools to make critical medical and evacuation decisions in remote locations.
+Wilderness First Responder (WFR) courses are designed specifically to provide Outdoor Guides and instructors with the tools to make critical medical and evacuation decisions in remote locations.
 Half of your time will be spent completing practical skills, case studies and scenarios designed to challenge your decision making abilities.
-Adult CPR is included in these courses.
+CPR is included in these courses.
 Our WFR curriculum is internationally recognized.
 The Wilderness Medicine is the leader in wilderness medicine education.
 Our goal is to provide the highest quality education and information for the recognition, treatment, and prevention of wilderness emergencies.

-The WFR courses taught in Scandinavia is truly international as we tent to get participants from all over Europe and North America as well.
+The WFR courses taught in Europe and Scandinavia are truly international as we tend to get participants from all over Europe and North America as well.
 WFR courses are always taught in English.

 A Wilderness First Responder course is 80 hours long (10-11 days) and always includes some bigger scenarios as well as a night scenario.
 In order to receive a WFR certification you need to pass both written and a practical test.

 Wilderness First Responder Recertification (WFR-R) courses are for folks with a WFR or WAFA and need to recertify.
 You don’t have to be a NOLS Wilderness Medicine grad to take these courses.
-We welcome participants with certifications from SOLO, WMA, Aerie, Remote Medical or any other group – as lng as they have a valid and not expired WFR card.
+We welcome participants with certifications from SOLO, WMA, Aerie, Remote Medical or any other group – as long as they have a valid and not expired WFR card.

 All our courses 50% are hands-on practice.
 We set up realistic scenarios with.
 You get to be both “patient” and the “rescuer”.
 50% of our time is lecture, demonstrations and discussions.
 We try to spend a lot of time outside – no matter what the weather is like – but we also have an indoor class room.